lightning/bolts/02-peer-protocol.md

 fall-behind detection.
 An implementation can offer both, however, and fall back to the `option_data_loss_protect` behavior if `option_static_remotekey` is not negotiated.

+`next_funding_txid` allows peers to finalize the signing steps of an interactive transaction construction, or safely abort that transaction if it was not signed by one of the peers, who has thus already removed it from its state.

 # Authors